badjware/aws-cloud-gaming/README.md

 # aws-cloud-gaming

 Provision an AWS EC2 instance with a graphic card to play games in the cloud.
-Uses terraform to create the required infrastructure and a cloud-init script to install the applications on the instance.
+Uses terraform to create the required infrastructure and a user data script to install the applications on the instance.
 Once configured, games can be streamed from the instance with low-latency using [Parsec](https://parsecgaming.com/).

 The scripts in this repository automate most of the manual operations needed to setup such an instance.
 The only exception is management of AMIs, which must be done through the AWS management console.